Professor Caroline Rooney

 University of Kent

 Imagining the Common Ground: Utopian Thinking and the Overcoming of Resentment and Distrust

-Caroline Rooney is Professor of African and Middle Eastern Studies at the University of Kent.
-Her work focuses on the area of postcolonial studies and Arab cultural studies, including liberation struggles and their aftermaths in both sub-Saharan Africa and North Africa.
+At the time of her appointment as a Fellow, Caroline Rooney was a Professor of African and Middle Eastern Studies at the University of Kent.
+Her work at the time focused on the area of postcolonial studies and Arab cultural studies, including liberation struggles and their aftermaths in both sub-Saharan Africa and North Africa.

-Her research engages with postcolonial theory in relation to diverse philosophical and spiritual traditions, literary and political uses of language, and cross-cultural articulations of gender and sexuality.
-She is particularly interested in Southern African writing, North African writing, and contemporary Arab writing.
+Professor Rooney’s research has engaged with postcolonial theory in relation to diverse philosophical and spiritual traditions, literary and political uses of language, and cross-cultural articulations of gender and sexuality.
+At the time of her fellowship she was particularly interested in Southern African writing, North African writing, and contemporary Arab writing.

-The research will be carried out through a series of events together with practice-based research in the form of creative projects, fieldwork and the setting up of networks.
+This research was carried out through a series of events together with practice-based research in the form of creative projects, fieldwork and the setting up of networks.